Who is the Email Service for?

 Will I get a Response from the Same Person Each Time?

 No you won’t.
-Emails are answered by a team of trained support volunteers so you could get a response from any one of them
+Emails are answered by a team of trained support workers so you could get a response from any one of them

 Can You See What I’ve Written Before?